nebula-plugins/gradle-nebula-integration/replacement/replacement-locking-alignment-serialization-issue/README.md

 </dependency>
 ```

-Here I have reproduced a binary store exception (as checked into this repo) and the `InvalidUserCodeException` (with a small modification to the dependencies)
+Here I have reproduced a binary store exception (as checked into this repo) and the `InvalidUserCodeException` (with a small modification to the dependencies) that then ends with a lock out of date issue once the dependencies are locked

 -------